Save Yourself a Trip: 8 Charities That Offer Furniture Donation Pickup for Free

 Items that GreenDrop accepts: GreenDrop accepts a variety of items such as clothing, household goods, electronics, tools, toys, and more.
 Being a company that takes used furniture for free, they made a detailed list of items they specifically won’t accept, saving donors time and doubts.

 2. The Salvation Army

-The Salvation Army is an international organization that was founded in 1865.
+The Salvation Army, an international organization founded in 1865, is an evangelical part of the universal Christian Church.
 They help people with a variety of different needs, including disaster relief, hunger, poverty, addiction, human trafficking, and more.
 Salvation Army donation pick up is just one way they support their programs.

-Online services for scheduling aren’t available for all ZIP Codes for the salvation army donation, but The Salvation Army website provides a local phone number you can use to arrange a furniture donation pick up.
-There’s also an online form to schedule a pick up for a future date.
+Online services for scheduling aren’t available for all ZIP codes for the Salvation Army donation, but the website provides a local phone number you can use to arrange a furniture donation pickup.

 Items that The Salvation Army accepts: They will take your furniture donations (other than those listed above), clothing, appliances, kitchen items, automobiles, and more.

 Habitat for Humanity is a nonprofit organization that helps build safe and affordable homes for families who need them.
 They work in all 50 states across the U.S., as well as 70 countries internationally.
 In addition, they also act as a furniture pickup and donation center.